 It Took Him Years to Start Acting Professionally

 Initially, Peter tried to please his father by accepting a position as a surveyor’s assistant in the drawing department of the local district council’s surveyor’s office.
 Peter held the job for three years, enjoying very little of the work, other than drawing the prospectives for proposed buildings.
-Even with this, Peter’s artistic side proved dominant, and, as he writes in his autobiography, his drawings [aff. link]
+Even with this, Peter’s artistic side proved dominant.
+As he writes in his autobiography, his drawings [aff. link]:

 “were always rejected on the grounds that they were too imaginative, too expensive and having suspect foundations—a mere detail I never bothered about.”

-After his years with Southhampton Rep., Peter tried his hand at Hollywood, and found success not long after his arrival in California as the body double for Louis Hayward in The Man in the Iron Mask (1939).
+After his years with Southhampton Rep., Peter tried his hand at Hollywood.
+He found success not long after arriving in California, as the body double for Louis Hayward in The Man in the Iron Mask (1939).
 Though Cushing’s screen time was minimal, it was nevertheless a prestigious production that led to friendships with important names in the industry, like Hayward and his wife, Ida Lupino.

-It’s pretty admirable that Peter felt so strongly about returning for England, for it was becoming obvious to many that MGM, impressed with his most recent performances for the studio, was grooming Peter for stardom.
-Still, Peter began the journey home at the start of 1941, never guessing that it would take him 15 months to get there: with next to nothing to his name, Peter would have to work his way back to England, finding odd jobs along the way as a drafter, theater usher, and even a small role in an unsuccessful Broadway production as he passed through New York City.
+It was clear that MGM was grooming Peter for stardom.
+But he began the journey back to England at the start of 1941.
+Peter never could have guessed that it would take him 15 months to get there: with next to nothing to his name, Peter had to work his way back to England, finding odd jobs along the way as a drafter, theater usher, and even a small role in an unsuccessful Broadway production as he passed through New York City.